FarronF/limerick-council-meetings/meetings/2025/01/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 10th December 2024.md

 advised for the project.
 This was seconded by Councillor Keary, however, the Deputy

-Chief Executive advised that it was not possible to insert this caveat on the proposal.--- 3
+Chief Executive advised that it was not possible to insert this caveat on the proposal.
+---
+3

 Councillor Keary proposed to suspend Standing Orders in order to speak with Councillor